CBS names Richard Parsons interim chairman of board

+“Dick Parsons has a combination of deep industry knowledge and unmatched corporate and board experience,” Candace Beinecke, chair of the board’s nominating and governance committee, said in a statement.

+Parsons, 70, led Time Warner as chief executive officer from 2002 to 2007 and as chairman from 2003 to 2009.
+He has also served as chairman of Citigroup and as an interim CEO of the Los Angeles Clippers.

-(Reuters) - CBS Corp (CBS.N) on Tuesday named Richard Parsons as interim chairman of its board of directors, following the resignation of Leslie Moonves earlier this month amid a new wave of allegations of sexual assault and harassment.
+The former Time Warner CEO’s appointment to his new role comes less than a month after the resignation of Leslie Moonves amid a new wave of allegations of sexual assault and harassment.

 The media company also said Bruce Gordon and William Cohen, who have served on its board since CBS became a standalone public company in 2006, have decided to step down from their posts to focus on other personal and professional priorities.

-“Dick Parsons has a combination of deep industry knowledge and unmatched corporate and board experience,” Candace Beinecke, chair of the board’s Nominating and Governance Committee, said in a statement.

-Parsons served as chief executive office of Time Warner from 2002 to 2007, and was chairman of Time Warner’s board from May 2003 to January 2009.
-He then served as chairman of Citigroup for three years.
+(Corrects tense of verb in second paragraph to make clear NAI no longer supports a merger)

-Reporting by Aakash Jagadeesh Babu in Bengaluru; Editing by Leslie Adler
+Reporting by Aakash Jagadeesh Babu in Bengaluru; Editing by Leslie Adler and Lisa Shumaker